Superalgos/Superalgos/Bitcoin-Factory/README.md

  5. Computing power owners to be able to specify which server they would like to connect to.
  6. Whitelisting network groups, allowing subgroups to focus resources on chosen areas.

-## Dashboard setup and progress:
+## Dashboard setup and progress
-A dashboard is in early stages of development but will be useful for members to quickly view statistics and data supplied from servers and test clients.
+The dashboard is in early stages of development but will be useful for members to quickly view statistics and data supplied from servers and test clients.
 Discussions, views and opinions on this matter should be brought up in the telegram group.

 ### Example Dashboard features:
  - Lowest % error & What user found it.